Merry Christmas everyone!

 In addition to churches' rituals, Christians also celebrate this season with some traditions.
 Some of them are:

 The first christmas tradition is decorating a christmas tree.

-The Christians start the season with 4 weeks of advent to prepare us for the birth of Jesus.
-Hence, churches are not decorated with christmas trees and ornaments until Christmas eve.
+The Catholics start the season with 4 weeks of advent to prepare us for the birth of Jesus.
+Hence, Catholic churches are not decorated with Christmas trees and ornaments until Christmas eve.

 However, public places such as hospitals, schools, especially shopping malls, usually are already decorated beforehand.
 Not surprisingly, this year some malls did an early start by decorating and selling Christmas ornaments as early as the end of October!

 Nowadays, most Christmas trees are not the real pine trees.
 These artificial trees are not only in traditional green but also in white, purple, even black :) Where can we buy them?